 Central Park is home to more than 170 species of trees.
 From American elm to scarlet oak, many of them feature vibrant fall foliage.

-In appreciation of this photogenic time of year, we asked Alan Clark, Conservancy arborist, to tell us what trees you should look for this autumn and where to find them.
-Alan is a member of the Conservancy’s tree crew, which routinely prunes and inspects the Park’s roughly 18,000 trees.
+In appreciation of this photogenic time of year, we asked Alan Clark, Conservancy arborist, to tell us what trees you should look for in autumn and where to find them.
+Alan is a member of the Conservancy’s tree care team, which routinely prunes, inspects, and keeps the Park’s roughly 18,000 trees healthy year-round.

 “Sugar maples are the most iconic trees for fall foliage,” Alan says.
 There are dozens of sugar maples—which turn a spectacular orange—throughout Central Park, and various New York City parks contain this species.
 Other maples are found in the Park as well, including the red maple, Norway maple, and sycamore maple.
 This genus of trees is known for its tasty syrup, its presence on the Canadian flag, and its beautiful autumn colors.